 - To shorten quotes by removing extra information, use ellipsis points (...) to indicate omitted text, keeping in mind that:

-- In longer quotes where you have omitted sentence in between other complete sentence, maintain terminal puncutation in between the ellipses.
+- In longer quotes where you have omitted a sentence in between other complete sentences, maintain terminal puncutation in between the ellipses.

 - Example: "None of the national reports I saw made even passing references to inequality or segregation. . . .
 Booker T. Washington was cited with increasing frequency, Du Bois never, and Martin Luther King only with cautious selectivity."
 (Kozol 3).